arthurrdgs/arthurrdgs/README.md

 - :telescope: I’m currently studying and still looking for my first opportunity in the Tech industry!

-- :zap: I have done a 'Python for Data Science' 10-week online course at Oxford University and currently doing a 'Software Engineering bootcamp' at HyperionDev.
+- :zap: I have done a 'Python for Data Science' 10-week online course at Oxford University and also done a 'Software Engineering bootcamp' at HyperionDev.

 - 💻: In my free time, I try to do research on new methods to optimise my code